oracle-livelabs/developer/java-management-advanced-features/run-jdk-flight-recorder-jfr/run-jdk-flight-recorder-jfr.md

 * Access to the cloud environment and resources configured in [Lab 1](?lab=set-up-and-enable-advanced-features-on-java-management-service).
 * Have a Java application capable of running longer then 15 mins in your instance.

-## Task 1: Submit Java Flight Recorder Work Request
+## Task 1: Submit JDK Flight Recorder Work Request

 1. First, open the navigation menu, click **Observability & Management**, and then click **Fleets** under **Java Management**.
 Select the fleet that you have configured in [Lab 1](?lab=set-up-and-enable-advanced-features-on-java-management-service).